Therapy for transgender, non-binary, and genderfluid teenagers

 Families can find their social circle changes after a child comes out as another gender (including transgender, non-binary, genderqueer, or genderfluid).

-Just like transgender and non-binary teens, parents can face social stigma.
 "How much do I want to tell acquaintances who are good running buddies but not the most sensitive people?
 If my boss's boss says something transphobic, what should I do?
 If I say nothing, am I betraying my child?
 If I say something, will I get a reputation for being insubordinate?"

 I find that parents benefit from a space to process all of this stress.
 Otherwise, they might end up directing it at their teen.
 Parents find safety and relief talking to a qualified therapist who specializes in gender identity issues.